davidwernerhh/manager-manual/appendix.md

 | Technical input to the product roadmap  | Technical Vision                                                 |

 **Maybe missing from your job description**

-This list gives you some plus points with me.
-Just examples.
-Not an official requirement in your job description.
-Maybe common-sense.

 - Add energy to every conversation
 - Ask why